kosukeimai/CBPS/README.md

 and the situation with multiple distinct binary treatments administered simultaneously.
 In the future it will be extended to other settings including the generalization of experimental and instrumental variable estimates.
-Recently add the optimal CBPS which chooses the optimal balancing function and results in doubly robust and efficient estimator for the treatment effect.
+Recently we have added the optimal CBPS which chooses the optimal balancing function and results in doubly robust and efficient estimator for the treatment effect.

 ## Installation
 ```